Welcome to the Responsive Design Demo

-I don’t remember why I did this in my notes but I’m just going to explain that these… every time I do some text I’m going to say what font size it has relative to the base font size and then of course you can choose a colour.
+I don’t remember why I did this in my notes but I’m just going to explain that these… every time I do some text I’m going to say what font size it has relative to the base font size and then of course you can choose a color.
 Ultimately close your curly.
-And of course just to remind you that you’re sort of under an obligation to make links look a little different when they’re hovered and completely control your colours so here’s how we say the differences that happen when it’s being rolled over and I’ll just suffice it to say that I can choose a colour that I haven’t used yet and that’s what the words will turn, that’s the colour the words will turn right.
-The normal colour of the words is defined by a colour property as black and here my colour property is [0:46:59.8] so, when they’re being rolled over you have a difference.
+And of course just to remind you that you’re sort of under an obligation to make links look a little different when they’re hovered and completely control your colors so here’s how we say the differences that happen when it’s being rolled over and I’ll just suffice it to say that I can choose a color that I haven’t used yet and that’s what the words will turn, that’s the color the words will turn right.
+The normal color of the words is defined by a color property as black and here my color property is [0:46:59.8] so, when they’re being rolled over you have a difference.

 now we have a couple of things to take care of

 Okay now we have a couple of things to take care of and we’re done.
 This looks pretty decent when the screen size is small alright it’s like okay I’ll see why you would do that Mr Schurter there’s no room for these things to be next to each other but notice as the screen gets larger they take up more and more room and you really don’t see websites taking up this much room with navigation when the screen size is this big right.
 So when they get larger I’d like them to be side by side so let’s do that.

 do you really do this calculating, well sometimes you have to